-Our eyes see depth because light from different distances arrives slightly out of phase.
+Our eyes see depth because light from different distances reaches our eyes slightly out of phase.
 Photos only store light intensity, so they don’t show depth, but holograms can show depth by storing the phase differences that encode it.
 A hologram is made by splitting laser light and letting the half that shines on the object interfere with the other half, to give a pattern (Figure 3.24).
 Light later shone on that pattern recreates the original object as a hologram.

 The holographic principle is that we observe our universe like a hologram, or more precisely: